Hybrid identity

 Microsoft Entra Domain Services allows you to have a basic managed Active Directory environment available to VMs without worrying about managing, maintaining, and paying for the VMs that run as domain controllers.
 Microsoft Entra Domain Services also allows you to use on-premises identities through Microsoft Entra Connect to interact with VMs running on a specially configured Azure Virtual Network subnet.

 For Tailwind Traders, Microsoft Entra Domain Services provides a good middle ground for hybrid workloads.
 It enables domain-joined identity usage and a substantial amount of Group Policy configuration.
-But it won't support applications that require complex Active Directory functionality such as custom domain partitions and schema extensions.
+But it doesn't support applications that require complex Active Directory functionality such as custom domain partitions and schema extensions.